-The purpose of the NCCI classification system is to group employers with similar operations into a single classification.
-Workers employed by the same types of businesses are prone to the same types of injuries.
-For instance, individuals that perform roofing installation work are subject to injuries from falls, burns, sun exposure, and lifting heavy objects.
-The types of injuries these workers sustain are relatively consistent from one employer to another.
-Thus, all employers whose business consists of roofing installation (and no other operations) will be assigned to the same workers compensation classification.
+Classification systems are based on the idea that workers employed by similar businesses are prone to similar types of injuries.
+For example, employees who install roofs are subject to injuries caused by falls, burns, sun exposure, and lifting heavy objects.
+The types of injuries these workers sustain are relatively consistent from one roofer to another.
+Thus, all employers whose business consists of roofing installation are assigned to the same workers compensation classification.

 For example, say that you own a company that manufactures hard candy.
 You employ two workers that perform janitorial work.
 You also employ sixteen workers who make, sort and package candy.
-Your business is candy manufacturing, not janitorial work.
-Thus, all of the eighteen workers are classified as Confection Manufacturing, code 2041.
+Your business is candy manufacturing, not janitorial work so all of your workers are classified as Confection Manufacturing, code 2041.

 Generally, the workers employed by your business are assigned the basic classification.
 However, some workers perform functions that are common to many types of businesses.
 These functions are assigned separate classifications called Standard Exceptions.
-Two examples of Standard Exceptions are clerical office workers (code 8810) and outside sales employees (code 8742).
-Because clerical and sales employees perform low-risk work, they are unlikely to be injured on the job.
-Thus, the rates assigned to the clerical and sales class codes are relatively low.
+Two examples are clerical office workers (code 8810) and outside sales employees or collectors (code 8742).
+Because clerical and sales employees perform low-risk work, they less likely to be injured on the job than other workers.
+Consequently, the rates assigned to the clerical and sales class codes are relatively low.

 What if all of your employees are classified as a Standard Exception (clerical or outside sales workers)?
 In that case, the Standard Exception classification is your Governing Classification.

-Some operations present unique risks and are performed by a small minority of employers.
+Some operations present risks that are not included in the Basic Classification.
 Called General Exclusions, these activities are separately classified and rated.

 Examples of General Exclusions are aviation, new construction or alterations, and sawmill operations.
 Also considered a General Exclusion is a daycare center run by the employer for the benefit of employees.